Make Your Life Extraordinary

 Estimated Training Costs

 The following are the minimum estimated cost for students based on Transport Canada's minimum requirements.
-Please keep in mind that the above pricing is subject to change without notice—this permits the school to respond timely to significant fluctuations in aviation fuel costs.
+Please keep in mind that the below pricing can change from student to student based on different factors.
+The prices also subject to change without notice—this permits the school to respond timely to significant fluctuations in aviation fuel costs.
 Importantly, Coastal Pacific Aviation does not charge students with a fuel surcharge—a practice common with flight schools whereby the added cost of fuel is not published on websites under training costs.

 Important Considerations for the estimated costs of Pilot Training